-6 Se' (Reg This church of the Presbyte the remaining) Seto Eisen Church (Registered Cultural Property of Japan) This church was built in 1900 as the main building of the Presbyterian Protestant community.
+This c the Pr the re the M that t Seto Eisen Church (Registered Cultural Property of Japan) This church was built in 1900 as the main building of the Presbyterian Protestant community.
 This is one of the remaining one-story, wooden church buildings from the Meiji period (1868-1912), not rebuilt or relocated, that can be found in Aichi Prefecture.
-Some of the church features, such as the truss construction that combines Japanese and Western elements and the stained glass. are very precious.
+Some of the church features, such as the truss construction that combines Japanese and Western elements and the stained glass, are very precious.
 Seto Ceramics and Glass Art Center The center consists of an exhibition building, an exchange building and a workshop.
 In addition to exhibits and workshop sessions allowing visitors to watch the fabrication processes, the center includes also a community space where visitors can enjoy a drink served in cups made by artists working there, as well as a gallery selling products made by local artists.
-Opening hours 10:00 AM to 6:00 PM (last admission 5:30 PM) Holidays Tuesdays (or the day after in case of a national holiday), New Year holidays, closed until noon 6 times a year for cleaning and inspection Admission Free
+Opening hours 10:00 AM to 6:00 PM (last admission 5:30 PM) Holidays Tuesdays (or the day after in case of a national holiday), New Year holidays, closed until noon 6 times a year for cleanin g and inspection Admission Free

-SETO-GURA Museum The second floor of the museum is entirely dedicated to a zone that contains restored Seto buildings from the 20th century.
-In addition to coal kilns and factories equipped with motors, which were newly introduced at that time, the old Owari Seto Station, used from the Taisho period (1912-1926) up to 2001, and part of the Seto Electric Railway were also reproduced.
-This railway is the predecessor of the current Meitetsu Seto Line and was used to deliver Seto ware.
-Opening hours 9:00 AM to 6:00 PM (last admission 5:30 PM) Holidays Unscheduled holiday once a month, New Year holidays Admission Adults 500 yen, university and high school students, and people aged 65 and over 300 yen, free for middle school students, disabled people and pregnant women Reduction for groups of 20 people or more
+SETO-GURA Museum The second floor of the museum is entirely dedicated to a zone t buildings from the 20th century.
+In addition to coal kilns and factories equipped with motors, which were newly introduced at that time, the old Owari Seto Station, (1912-1926) up to 2001, and part of the Seto Electric Railway w is the predecessor of the current Meitetsu Seto Line and was us ed to deliver Seto ware.
+Opening hours 9:00 AM to 5:00 PM (last admission 4:30 PM) Holidays Unscheduled holiday once a month, New Year holidays Admission Adults 520 yen, university and high school students, and people aged 65 and over 310 yen, free for middle school students, disabled peo ple and pregnant women Reduction for groups of 20 people or more